kzfka/DirectGL/README.md

 And an optional one being `std::GL::Request`.

 ### std::GL::Drawable
 This class represents a drawable element.
-Does not implement any default members, only a set of methods:
 | Definition | Description |
 | ---------- | ----------- |
 | `static ID2D1HwndRenderTarget *std::GL::Drawable::getTarget()` | Returns the default render target of the window. |